trueos/sysadm/README.md

 ### Contributing new API calls

-Adding new API calls to the middleware is very straight-forward, simply add a new function which accepts JSON in, and returns JSON, then connect it to the backend.
+Adding new API calls to the middleware is very straight-forward, simply <br />
+add a new function which accepts JSON in, and returns JSON, then connect <br />
+it to the backend.

 Example: